-You Can Stop Worrying About a Food Shortage in 2020
+You Don't Need to Worry About a Food Shortage in 2020

 Most of us have been told since we were young that when faced with a crisis, it's important not to panic.
 Stay as calm as possible, and follow whatever procedures and guidelines might exist.
 Of course, now that we're in the midst of the COVID-19 pandemic, many of us are having trouble following this advice.

 One place our collective panic is glaringly obvious?
 The grocery store.
 Millions of Americans have stocked up on food and other essential home items (namely disinfectants, sanitizers and toilet paper) for fear of a potential shortage, or limited access to these things in the near future.
 Some stores are limiting the number of these items you can buy now, others like Costco have stopped accepting returns on these items in an attempt to reduce panic buying.
 The good news?
 Panic buying seems to have slowed down, now that we're a few weeks into stay-home orders.

 We asked experts whether or not there was any real threat of a food shortage, and what individuals can do to help prevent one.
 They all said that a food shortage is extremely unlikely, provided we all take proper precautions: measures like social distancing and proper hygiene are crucial to making sure our country's food supply doesn't falter.
 Here's what you should know and what you can do to help.

 When COVID-19 guidelines were first announced, many people overbought food and other supplies, making it seem like there was a shortage.